nkueng/travelblog/vancouver/van1.md

 ![](./imgs/van1/van1_14.jpg)
 Me, wrapped in just about every piece of clothing I have brought along.

 Soon enough, the courses at UBC – the actual reason for this trip – started off on the second of January (weird, right?).
-In the beginning I had a hard time deciding on a select few and instead went to see around 10 different lectures.
+In the beginning I had a hard time deciding on a selected few courses and instead went to see around 10 different lectures.
 After a couple of days without lunch and near starvation, I finally made my mind up and settled with four courses that promised interesting insights.
 All the while also allowing for the typical exchange-student-life on the side.

 <!-- gif of pedestrian traffic at UBC -->
 ![](./imgs/van1/van1_15.GIF)